zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/README.md

 | Angle| 39% |
 | Perimeter and Area of Triangle| 44% |

-By looking at individual problems that the model was wrong on, I have found  failure patterns:
+By looking at individual problems that the model was wrong on, I have found a few failure patterns:

 ### 1. Visual hallucination
 exampl question: BD bisects angle ABC.
 Find the measure of angle DBC.